awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ss.md

 ## Porting<a name="porting-steps-ss"></a>

-If your platform offloads TCP/IP functionality to a separate network chip, you need to implement all the functions for which stubs exist in `<amazon-freertos>/lib/secure_sockets/portable/<vendor>/<board>/aws_secure_sockets.c`\. `<amazon-freertos>/lib/include/aws_secure_sockets.h` contains the information required to create the implementations\.
+If your platform offloads TCP/IP functionality to a separate network chip, you need to implement all the functions for which stubs exist in `<amazon-freertos>/vendors/<vendor>/boards/<board>/ports/secure_sockets/aws_secure_sockets.c`\.

 ## Testing<a name="porting-testing-ss"></a>